willy-b/learning-rasp/README.md

 Those 19 examples reflect the only rules for handling non-prepositional grammar rules.

 To handle prepositional phrases in a flat solution, we find it necessary even on the training data to add a rule that ignores noun phrases preceded by a prepositonal phrase (ignore "pp np") when searching for noun indexes to report in relationships (agent, theme, recipient, etc), and we loosen verb type templates to allow a gap for any prepositional phrase to be inserted (this was not done in every possible case manually within the original 2 week project work period which is why we did not get 100% in that one split, see paper results section).
-We shall see encountering this issue in RASP and the grammar analysis suggesting a non-tree solution is learned by the Transformer appears to lead us to be able to predict 100% of a certain category of errors a baseline Wu et al 2023 ( https://arxiv.org/abs/2303.13716 ) Encoder-Decoder Transformer makes for most model instances (96% of errors overall) present in our RASP solution before adding the rule to ignore "pp np" (based on training examples but biased to learn it generally) (the RASP model got 100% on the ReCOGS_pos test set first try, see https://colab.research.google.com/drive/1N7F-nc9GVnoC_9dBVdNT02SBiBcMbgy-?usp=sharing , though you can use the python script in this folder to run that test yourself as well).
+We shall see encountering this issue in RASP and the grammar analysis suggesting a non-tree solution is learned by the Transformer appears to lead us to be able to predict 100% of a certain category of errors a baseline Wu et al 2023 ( https://arxiv.org/abs/2303.13716 ) Encoder-Decoder Transformer makes for most model instances (96% of errors overall) present in our RASP solution before adding the rule to ignore "pp np" (based on training examples but biased to learn it generally) (the RASP model got 100% on the ReCOGS_pos test set first try, see REDACTED , though you can use the python script in this folder to run that test yourself as well).

 Here is an example of a template for one of these sentences: